facebookresearch/mmf/README.md

 # Pythia

 Pythia is a modular framework for Visual
-Question Answering research, which formed which formed the basis for the winning entry to the VQA Challenge 2018 from Facebook AI Research (FAIR)’s A-STAR team.
+Question Answering research, which formed the basis for the winning entry to the VQA Challenge 2018 from Facebook AI Research (FAIR)’s A-STAR team.
 Please check our [paper](https://arxiv.org/abs/1807.09956) for more details.

 (A-STAR: Agents that See, Talk, Act, and Reason.)